msafrun/octomate-vote-api/README.md

-# MSAFRUN-EXPRESS-TS-BOILERPLATE
+# OCTOMATE-VOTE-API

-This project is a **simple Express.js API boilerplate written in TypeScript**.
-It provides a structured foundation for building RESTful APIs with features like organized routing, middleware setup, and seeders for initial data population.
+This project is a **simple Express.js API written in TypeScript**.
+It provides a structured foundation for building RESTful APIs with features like organized routing, middleware setup, seeders for initial data population, and simple features (user management, vote candidates).

 ## Project Structure